Devil's Planet: Novelisation

 The episode was adapted in the fifth Year Two Space: 1999 novel The Time Fighters by Michael Butterworth published in 1977.
 Few changes were made to this narrative when the author chose to blend this story with "The Séance Spectre".
 Koenig and Maine were scouting ahead of the Moon after its emergence from a space warp.
-As the ship went down, they observed 'Sandor' and his mutineers overrunning Command Centre.
+As the ship went down, they observed 'Sandor' and his mutineers overrunning Command Center.
 Elizia was portrayed as more psychotically sadistic, wanting to fashion Koenig's skin into a whip after he rejects her.

 In the reworked omnibus Space: 1999—Year Two, the absence of Helena, Maya, Verdeschi and Carter is rationalised by placing them out of communications range on the Eagle fleet housing the Alphans while repair crews tend to the damage done to Alpha by the waste-pit detonation in "The Séance Spectre".